By Richard Mortier - 2019-10-18

 in the previous example.

-Let's get the network stack compiling using the standard Unix sockets APIs first.
+Let's get the network stack compiling using the Unix target and using the host

 $ cd device-usage/network